Narasimhakommi/facedetection/README.md

 The atrous spatial pyramid pooling (ASPP) module is a key component of the DeepLabV3 architecture.
 It consists of parallel convolutional layers with different dilation rates, which allows the model to capture multi-scale information.
 The ASPP module is followed by a decoder network that upsamples the feature maps to the original image resolution.

 DeepLabV3 is a powerful and flexible model for image segmentation tasks, including face parsing.
 Its ability to capture multi-scale contextual information and maintain spatial resolution makes it particularly well-suited for fine-grained segmentation tasks such as face parsing.

-## Iteration 2
-* Individual assignment Of each Team memeber to be determined
-* Perform preliminary testing of the model to assess its precision and pinpoint opportunities for enhancement.
-* Modifying the model as required to boost its precision.
-* Validating the complete functionality of the model to guarantee that it satisfies the project specifications.
-* Add Video capture and support DeepLabV3 model on LiveImageViewController.
-* Predict an image imported from our device’s photo library.
-Configuring Colour range.
-* Adding Inference time in the mobile application.
-## Iteration 3
-* Expand the segmentation model.
-* CImplement segmentation features for the additional facial features
-* IImprove the app's user interface and usability.
-Add gpu in the mobile application.
-* Examine the system's complete operation and, in the event of any problems, troubleshoot and eliminate them to guarantee the application operates seamlessly.

-## Status tracker for iteration3 of the Project

 ### 1. CameraTextureGenerater
 The CameraTextureGenerater class creates Texture objects from camera frames or sample files.
 The camera data is handled by the CoreMedia framework.